 Anglo-Saxon kingdom of Northumbria, and became known throughout this period as a Monkchester.

-cities in the world to be lit up by electrict lightning.
+cities in the world to be lit up by electric lightning.

-Apart of the Castle and city walls the most interesting area is the Grainger Town, which is the historic heart of Newcastle.
+Apart from the Castle and city walls, the most interesting area is the Grainger Town, which is the historic heart of Newcastle.
 It was established on classical streets and buildings.
 These buildings are predominantly four stories high, with vertical dormers, domes, turrets and spikes (Pic.
 41).

-had many piolitical acheviements.
+had many political achievements.
 Hence he has come to be associated with Earl Grey tea.

 Newcastle is connected by several bridges.
-The most renowned are Tyne Bridge and Gateshead Millenium Bridge (Pic.43).
+The most renowned is the Tyne Bridge and the Gateshead Millenium Bridge (Pic.43).

 (Pic.44).
 If you’re very unlucky they may divebomb you and give you a bit to take home…:(

-We left Newcastle upon Tyne at 1:30am on Wednesday 13th of July and approached to London Victoria Coach Station at 7:45am.
+We left Newcastle upon Tyne at 1:30am on Wednesday the 13th of July and approached London Victoria Coach Station at 7:45am.